Feature: #91724 - Introduce TemplatedEmailFactory for centralized email creation

 {

-// This example showcases how to use this when
+// This example shows how to use this when constructor-based

-// AbstractTask (EXT:scheduler).
-Always use DI, where possible.
+// (EXT:scheduler).
+Always use dependency injection where possible.

 $mailer = GeneralUtility::makeInstance(MailerInterface::class);

-// Note, if you do NOT pass a `$request` argument here, no site context will be evaluated.
+// Note that if you do not pass a `$request` argument here, no site

-// You may want to check for `$GLOBALS['TYPO3_REQUEST']` in case you want this fallback,
+// context is evaluated.
+You may want to check

 $email = $templatedEmailFactory->createWithOverrides(